nodiesorg/nodies_monitoring/README.md

 PROMTAIL_PORT=9080
 ```

-- Update MONITORING_ENDPOINT with the ip address of the host that will run the [monitoring stack](./server) (loki, grafana, minio, prometheus, alertmanager)
+- Update SERVER_ENDPOINT with the ip address of the host that will run the [monitoring stack](./server) (loki, grafana, minio, prometheus, alertmanager)

-- Update EXPORTER_ENDPOINT with the ip address of the host that will run any services of the [exporter_stack](./clients) (blockchain_exporter, cadvisor, node_exporter, promtail)
+- Update CLIENT_ENDPOINT with the ip address of the host that will run any services of the [exporter_stack](./clients) (blockchain_exporter, cadvisor, node_exporter, promtail)

 - Update SLACK_WEBHOOK with the webhook of the slack channel to send grafana-managed alerts to